esl/MongooseIM/doc/developers-guide/accumulators.md

 Under the hood the routing modules work by passing an original accumulator and a stanza which is to be sent, which may be the original xml element, same element with modifications, or a broadcast.

-Eventually there are three things that may happen: either the stanza is sent to another c2s process - in this case we produce another fresh accumulator out of the data to be sent, stripping it of all caches and the likes but preserving original ref and timestamp (`mongoose_acc:strip/2`), or stanza is stored as offline, or is sent out to another XMPP server via `ejabberd_s2s`.
+Eventually there are three things that may happen:
+* the accumulator is sent to another c2s process, pubsub node or muc room - in this case we produce another fresh accumulator out of the data to be sent, stripping it of all caches and the likes but preserving original ref and timestamp and those attrs that should be carried on (`mongoose_acc:strip/2`)
+* stanza is stored as offline
+* stanza is sent out to another XMPP server via `ejabberd_s2s`.

 ## Sample usage, actual and potential